al3xtjames/ghidra-firmware-utils/README.md

 for the specified freeform/raw file.
 If no nested firmware volume is found, an error message will be displayed (`No file system provider for...`).

+### UEFI helper script
+The helper script is included in the plugin's ghidra_scripts directory, which should be automatically added to the list of script directories in Ghidra.

+Run the UEFI helper script by selecting UEFIHelper.java in the Script Manager window (accessed from **Window -> Script Manager**).

 ## License
 Apache 2.0, with some exceptions: